-The Investigator(s) will then present a summary of the final investigation report, including items that are contested and those that are not, and will be subject to questioning by the Decision-maker(s) and the parties (through their Advisors).
-The Investigator(s) will be present during the entire hearing process, but not during deliberations.
+The Investigator will then present a summary of the final investigation report, including items that are contested and those that are not, and will be subject to questioning by the Decision-maker and the parties (through their Advisors).
+The Investigator will be present during the entire hearing process, but not during deliberations.

-Neither the parties nor the Decision-maker(s) are permitted to ask the Investigator(s) for their opinions on credibility, recommended findings, or determinations, and the Investigators, Advisors, and parties will refrain from discussion of, or questions about, these assessments.
+Neither the parties nor the Decision-maker are permitted to ask the Investigator for their opinions on credibility, recommended findings, or determinations, and the Investigator, Advisors, and parties will refrain from discussion of, or questions about, these assessments.
 If such information is introduced, the Chair will direct that it be disregarded.